 To make the best grilled asparagus, marinate it in a simple balsamic dressing and grill until charred.
 An easy and healthy side dish!

 This easy asparagus recipe will show you how to make the best grilled asparagus.
 It’s so delicious it’s hard not to eat it all before it hits the table.
 Grill burgers, grilled salmon, grilled lobster tails, grilled shrimp and more with your favorite protein.
-For more of my favorite asparagus recipes, check out this post with 23 recipes.
+For a fun twist, try prosciutto-wrapped asparagus, or check out more of my favorite asparagus recipes here.